Peter Morgan (sport shooter)

-Thomas 'Peter' Morgan (2 September 1927 - 27 July 2009) was a British international sports shooter.
+Thomas "Peter" Morgan (2 September 1927 - 27 July 2009) was a British international sports shooter who competed at the 1964 Summer Olympics.

-Sports shooting career
+Biography

-He competed in the 50 metre rifle, prone event at the 1964 Summer Olympics.
-He represented England in the 50 metres rifle prone event, at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+At the 1964 Olympic Games in Tokyo, Morgan competed in the 50 metre rifle, prone event.

+Morgan represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He competed in the 50 metres rifle prone event.